Comcast/security/README.md

 - `jekyll b -d docs`

 ## todo:
-- more job links
-- anchor links not working
-- more sections with actual text
 - change the yellow color in the CSS. currently externally hosted and will need to be pulledl localhost to properly brand
 - add drop shadows to the images
-- style the table, currently unstyled